Remuneration Authority Act 1977

 You could also call this:

-"How the public is told about changes to MPs' pay and allowances"
+"How the public finds out about MPs' pay and allowances"

 Illustration for Remuneration Authority Act 1977

 When the Authority makes a decision about the salaries and allowances of members of the House of Representatives, you will know about it.
 The Authority gives a copy of the decision to the Prime Minister, the Speaker of the House of Representatives, the leader of the official Opposition, and the Chief Executive of the Parliamentary Service.
 The Authority also publishes the decision in the Gazette within 14 days of giving it to the Prime Minister.
-You can find more information about this in section 8(6) of the Members of Parliament (Remuneration and Services) Act 2013 and in Part 3 of the Legislation Act 2019.
+You can find more information about this in section 71(5) of the Parliament Act 2025, which says that a determination under section 71 of that Act is secondary legislation, and see Part 3 of the Legislation Act 2019 for publication requirements.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.